Local repulsion between zeros and critical points of the Gaussian Entire Function: Critical points

 In addition,

 \end{prop} \begin{proof} The upper bound in \eqref{eq_repca} follows from Corollary \ref{coro_rho4}.
 As $\Nc\cdot(\Nc - 1)$ is an increasing function of $\rho$, in order to prove the lower bound in \eqref{eq_repca} it is enough to consider sufficiently small but positive $\rho$.
-The first order moment $\mathbb{E}[\Nc]$ is

-as follows from a direct calculation with Kac-Rice's formula, see \cite[Corollary 1.7]{hkr22}.
+The first order moment is $\mathbb{E}[\Nc] = \tfrac{5}{3} \rho^2$, as follows from a direct calculation with Kac-Rice's formula, see \cite[Corollary 1.7]{hkr22}.
 Hence, to complete the proof of \eqref{eq_repca} and \eqref{eq_repcb}, we must show that